MekailTheMachine/imps/README.md

 - 🔥 **Burner Wallet & Local Faucet**: Quickly test your application with a burner wallet and local faucet.
 - 🔐 **Integration with Wallet Providers**: Connect to different wallet providers and interact with the Ethereum network.

-# Abstract

-Poor social health, poverty, lack of social programs and overall coordination lie at the roots of our inability to healthily progress as a species.
-Giving citizens more political power and insights on the inner mechanics of their social systems is now more possible than ever.
-In our pursuit of enhancing community engagement we must carefully consider the operating systems and models underpinning our communities and organizations.
-These systems, which have evolved over thousands of years, remain central to our collective existence yet the opaque and arcane nature of many of these systems often undermines trust and inhibits meaningful community interaction.
-This opacity and lack of coordination can discourage engagement, and make it difficult and inefficient to operate.
-With today’s technology we have the power to mitigate many of the social issues described above, even litigatory behavior amongst HOAs and Homeowners, Non-profits, and more.
-To generate more trust, participation, and symbiosis within our underlying social infrastructures,we must focus on the development of our political infrastructures, underlying governance models, and approaches on bridging the two.

 ## Requirements

 Before you begin, you need to install the following tools: